Thomas L. Friedman: Iraq

 The right reason for this war … was to oust Saddam's regime and partner with the Iraqi people to try to implement the Arab Human Development report's prescriptions in the heart of the Arab world.
 That report said the Arab world is falling off the globe because of a lack of freedom, women's empowerment, and modern education.
 The right reason for this war was to partner with Arab moderates in a long-term strategy of dehumiliation and redignification.

 In his September 29, 2005, column in The New York Times, Friedman entertained the idea of supporting the Kurds and Shias in a civil war against the Sunnis: "If they [the Sunnis] won't come around, we should arm the Shiites and Kurds and leave the Sunnis of Iraq to reap the wind."

 Critics of Friedman's position on the Iraq War have noted his recurrent assertion that "the next six months" will prove critical in determining the outcome of the conflict.
-A May 2006 study by Fairness and Accuracy in Reporting cited 14 examples of Friedman's declaring the next "few months" or "six months" as a decisive or critical period, dating from in November 2003, describing it as "a long series of similar do-or-die dates that never seem to get any closer".
+A study by Fairness and Accuracy in Reporting published in May 2006 cited 14 examples, spanning the previous two and a half years, of Friedman's declaring the next "few months" or "six months" as a decisive or critical period, beginning in November 2003.
+They described it as "a long series of similar do-or-die dates that never seem to get any closer".
 The blogger Atrios coined the neologism "Friedman Unit" to refer to this unit of time in relation to Iraq, noting its use as a supposedly critical window of opportunity.

 In a live television interview aired June 11, 2006, on CNN, Howard Kurtz asked Friedman about the concept: "Now, I want to understand how a columnist's mind works when you take positions, because you were chided recently for writing several times in different occasions 'the next six months are crucial in Iraq.'"
 Friedman responded: "The fact is that the outcome there is unclear, and I reflected that in my column.
 And I will continue to reflect."
 Responding to prodding from Stephen Colbert, Friedman said in 2007: "We've run out of six months.
 It's really time to set a deadline."